eecs582/eecs582.github.io/presentation.md

 ## Paper Presentation

 The student paper presentation is done collaboratively in a group of 2--3 members.
+Each group will present *at least once* (likely twice) in a semester.
 The group members should discuss the paper together to prepare for the presentation.
 The slides for the presentation <span class="text-danger">must be turned in 24 hours before the class</span>.
 When you are presenting a paper, you are not required to submit a review for that paper.

 A primary goal of your presentation is to lead the class in a deeper analysis of the paper.
 Keep in mind that your audience **has** read the paper.